WE ARE NOW CLOSED TO ALL SUBMISSIONS UNTIL JULY 1

 Please do not ask about a free submission until 180 days have passed.

-We are a proud member of CLMP and gladly adhere to their standards of practice.
+Though no longer a member of CLMP, we gladly adhere to their standards of practice.

 Terms of Publication